Syedaaneesa/sara-sota/README.md

 - Applied custom CSS styling for unique layout control.

 ### 3️⃣ Content Integration
-This project presents a fully customized WordPress website for Alpine Cottage Bed & Breakfast, crafted to highlight their cozy accommodations and welcoming atmosphere through a clean, user-friendly design.
+This project features a fully customized WordPress website for Alpine Cottage Bed & Breakfast, designed to showcase their cozy accommodations and inviting atmosphere through a clean, intuitive interface.

 ### 4️⃣ Optimization & Responsiveness
 – Optimized images and scripts to improve overall loading speed